NeymarL/Mute-OS/Readme.md

 sudo make run
 ```

-else you can use `dd` command write it to a usb disk.
+otherwise you can use `dd` command write it to a usb disk.